open-telemetry/opentelemetry-network/README.md

 ```

 By making sure the Log Service is enabled in otel-col and receiving HTTP
-requests in OTLP format, now Flowmill collector is able to send telemetry to
+requests in OTLP format, now kernel collector is able to send telemetry to
 otel-col on port `8000`.

 For more information on the OTLP receiver, refer to [otel-col's
 documentation](https://github.com/open-telemetry/opentelemetry-collector/blob/main/receiver/otlpreceiver/README.md).

-### Configuring Flowmill collector to send telemetry to otel-col ###
+### Configuring kernel collector to send telemetry to otel-col ###

-The flowmill collector needs to know a few things in order to connect to
+The kernel collector needs to know a few things in order to connect to
 otel-col's receiver as its intake.
 The difference between connecting to the
 standard intake vs connecting to otel-col's receiver is the intake encoding.
 For otel-col's receiver the encoding must be set to `otlp_log`.

-Intake settings are controlled by environment variables set on Flowmill
+Intake settings are controlled by environment variables set on kernel
-Collector's container (e.g.: can be set with `docker`'s --env command line
+collector's container (e.g.: can be set with `docker`'s --env command line
 argument).
 Below is a list of settings along with the name of the environment
 variable and suggested values for a proof-of-concept (note that these are already
 present in the `docker run` command below):